Green Schools 2021/2022

-Our school is currently working towards our 7th Green Flag as part of the Green School’s programme.
-Our new theme is “Global Citizenship and Energy”.
-Continuing on from previous work carried out on the theme of saving energy, this new theme involves a wider focus on how energy can be saved around the world to reduce the negative impact on the environment (e.g. climate change).
+Our school has just been awarded our 7th Green Flag as part of the Green School’s programme and we were one of six schools in the whole country to have achieved the most recent flag.
+Our new theme was “Global Citizenship and Energy”.
+Continuing on from previous work carried out on the theme of saving energy, this theme involved a wider focus on how energy can be saved around the world to reduce the negative impact on the environment (e.g. climate change).

 A short video (2-3 minutes long) on “The story of Energy” is available here:

 We ran a whole-school competition earlier in the year to find our new Green School slogan.
-Thomas Clarke (3rd class) was our winner with his inspiring slogan;
+Jaxson Keighron was our winner with his inspiring slogan;

 Ingrid from SEAI visited our school in February to run workshops with the children on the theme of energy.
 Linked to the curriculum area of Science, experiments were conducted.